 INDEPENDENT CITIZENS' BOND OVERSIGHT COMMITTEE AMENDED AND RESTATED BYLAWS

 Section 1.
-Committee Established.
+Committee Established and Consolidated.
 The Desert Community College District (the "District") was authorized by over 55% of voters within the District at elections conducted on March 2, 2004 and November 8, 2016 (collectively, the "Elections"), to issue np to $346,500,000 aggregate principal amount and $577,860,000 aggregate principal amount, respectively, of the District's general obligation bonds.
 The ballot measures considered in the Elections were conducted under Proposition 39, being chaptered as the Strict Accountability in Local School Construction Bonds Act of 2000, at Section 15264 et seq. of the California Education Code ("Prop 39").
 Pursuant to Section 15278 of the Education Code, the District is obligated to establish the Committee in order to satisfy the accountability requirements of Prop 39.
 The Board of Trustees of the Desert Community College District (the "Board") hereby establishes the Independent Citizens' Bond Oversight Committee (the "Committee"), which shall have the duties and rights set forth in these Bylaws, and shall oversee the expenditures made in connection with the ballot measmes approved in the Elections and all future ballot measures approved by voters in the District pursuant to Prop 39.
 The Committee does not have independent legal capacity from the District.

 Section 2.
 Purposes.
 The purposes of the Committee are set forth in Prop 39, and these Bylaws are specifically made subject to the applicable provisions of Prop 39 as to the duties and rights of the Committee.
 The Committee shall be deemed to be subject to the Ralph M Brown Public Meetings Act of the State of California and shall conduct its meetings in accordance with the provisions thereof.
 The District shall provide necessary administrative support to the Committee as shall be consistent with the Committee's purposes, as set forth in Prop 39.